 1. Cut Your Paper to Size

-If you don’t have a 5″ x 7″ frame, you can customize the size of the paper to accommodate the frame that you have on hand!
+(If you don’t have a 5″ x 7″ frame, feel free to customize the size of the paper to accommodate the frame that you have on hand.)

 2. Draw Pencil Guidelines

-Regardless of what size your paper is, begin by using a ruler and a pencil to draw a guideline 1/8″ from the top of the paper.
+Now, use a ruler and a pencil to draw a horizontal guideline 1/8″ (~3 mm) from the top of the paper.

 3. Plan the Layout

 Choose a space between line pairs that is fairly large and close to the top of your page.
-Take a look at the George Style Lettering Exemplar, and use it to write “WIFI”.
+Then, use George Style lettering to write “WIFI”.
 Your “WIFI” doesn’t need to be centered; as you can see, mine has a left justification.

-You can also sketch out a wifi signal sign!
-To do so, draw a faint upside down triangle.
-Draw a small circle in the tip, then use the rest of the triangle as a guideline to draw three curved strips.
+Next, sketch out a wifi signal sign.
+To do so, draw an upside down triangle.
+Draw a small circle in the triangle’s tip, then use the rest of the triangle as a guideline to draw three curved strips.

 4. Add Ink

-Try filling in some of the George Style letters with black, and others with densely-spaced thin lines.
-This creates an interesting contrast that will visually tie the whole piece together later.
+Fill in most of the George Style letters with black.
+Then, fill in the rest of the letters with densely-spaced thin lines.
+This creates an interesting contrast that will visually tie the piece together later.
+Finish up by tracing over the calligraphy draft.

 5. Draw Triangles